Cerium(IV) oxide

 Cerium(IV) oxide, also known as ceric oxide, ceric dioxide, ceria, cerium oxide or cerium dioxide, is an oxide of the rare-earth metal cerium.
 It is a pale yellow-white powder with the chemical formula CeO_{2}.
 It is an important commercial product and an intermediate in the purification of the element from the ores.
 The distinctive property of this material is its reversible conversion to a non-stoichiometric oxide.

 Production

 Cerium occurs naturally as oxides, always as a mixture with other rare-earth elements.
 Its principal ores are bastnaesite and monazite.
 After extraction of the metal ions into aqueous base, Ce is separated from that mixture by addition of an oxidant followed by adjustment of the pH.
 This step exploits the low solubility of CeO_{2} and the fact that other rare-earth elements resist oxidation.

 Cerium(IV) oxide is formed by the calcination of cerium oxalate or cerium hydroxide.

-Cerium also forms cerium(III) oxide, Ce_{2}O_{3}, which is unstable and will oxidize to cerium(IV) oxide.
+Cerium also forms cerium(III) oxide, Ce_{2}O_{3}, which oxidizes in air to cerium(IV) oxide.

-Characteristics

-CeO_{2} is one of the most widely studied oxides of cerium and the most oxidized form of cerium.
-The 4f states strongly hybridize with the O 2p states, making the 4f electrons delocalized.
-These states form a wide dispersive band, extending over a region of some eV, which can be correctly detected using theoretical methods accurately.